 23-24 Sandport Pl, Leith, Edinburgh EH6 6EW

 Located in Sandport Place, Roseleaf is a traditional pub that’s a great choice for food and drink lovers alike.
 Unassuming on the outside, its interiors are decorated with a number of leafy plants and charming ornaments – including a typewriter and a collection of hats (not to mention the menus found inside of old National Geographic magazines).
 Brunch is served till 5, there are seasonal dinners, and their extensive drinks menu, or ‘Beverage Bible’ as they call it, includes a fun glossary of Leith slang.

 It has level access and an accessible toilet.
 Though not the largest of venues, it can comfortably accommodate two to three wheelchairs.
-Buses from Edinburgh Waverley station can get you to Parliament Street, which is roughly three minutes’ walk away from Roseleaf.
+Buses from Edinburgh Waverley station can get you to Parliament Street, which is roughly a three minute walk away from Roseleaf.

 184-186 Cowgate, Edinburgh EH1 1JJ

 Less than a third of a kilometre from Edinburgh Waverley railway station, OX184 is a modern, industrial-chic bar and restaurant.
 They’re known for their craft beers (they serve a daily special) and their delicious grilled food.
 There’s also a lovely log fire that’s perfect for keeping you warm on a rainy day.

 There are plenty of Blue Badge parking spaces around OX184, which has level access, a wide entryway, plenty of space for wheelchairs or mobility scooters, as well as an accessible toilet.
 This bar is just a five-minute stroll from Edinburgh Waverley station, but do note that some routes through Edinburgh city centre involve steep inclines so it’s worth checking your route on a street view map before setting off.

 85 Drygate, Glasgow G4 0UT